by Texas Homesteader ~

 Once the antenna was up in the air and clear of our solar decking, the reception improved dramatically.
 RancherMan then went online and found the list of FCC DTV Station Maps.

-But 90% of the time we have an 80%+ signal strength.
-So we have over 80 channels available.
-Not bad for a one-time investment of about $150.
+But by mounting our antenna higher in the air we found that now we have over 80 channels available.
+Not bad for a one-time investment of about $200 for a new antenna & bracket.

-But then there was the issue of signal strength and this proved much more difficult a problem to solve.
-As you all know the digital signal is weaker and much more finicky than the old analog signal.
+But then there was the issue of signal strength and this proved a much more difficult problem to solve.
 But we refused to give up.

 So we installed a *Power booster on the antenna.
 This helped our antenna reception substantially.

 We watch television via our antenna often.
-But as you know, broadcast TV is oftentimes less than tolerable now days.
+But as you know, broadcast TV is oftentimes less than desirable these days.

-Thankfully it’s easy stream movies & shows from the internet to your television using:
+Thankfully it’s easy stream movies & shows you actually enjoy from the internet to your television using:

-There are also home improvement channels as well as cooking, DIY, documentaries, old movies and cartoon channels.
-And guys, there are hunting and fishing channels too.
+There are also improvement channels as well as cooking, DIY, documentaries, old movies and cartoon channels.
+And there are hunting and fishing channels too.

 Chrome Cast To Mirror Your Computer To Your TV

 But ChromeCast doesn’t work with Apple IOS and we have Apple tablets.
-So he’s also looking into an *Airplay dongle to be able to mirror our Apple Tablets to our Apple TV too.
+So when casting from our Apple tables we use the *Apple TV device. (not to be confused with Apple TV streaming subscription)

 We love Amazon Prime for free shipping.
 But your prime account also allows you to stream shows & movies.
 So we enjoy that feature often.
 I mean we’ve already paid for Prime – why not use all the benefits??